 In 2016, the Phillies improved their win total by eight games (from 63 to 71 wins), which tied for the sixth-best improvement in MLB from 2015 to 2016.
 Notably, the starting pitchers collectively recorded an improvement of 8.1 WAR from 2015 to 2016, representing the most improved starting rotation in all of baseball over that time.
 The club also reduced the average age of the Opening Day roster from 29.6 in 2015 (the seventh-oldest) to 28.3 in 2016 (the third-youngest).
 This age reduction of 1.3 years ranked second in all of baseball.

-Last year, the club experienced significant improvements as the season progressed, finishing with a 37-36 record in its final 73 games and a 15-13 mark in September.
+In 2017, the club experienced significant improvements as the season progressed, finishing with a 37-36 record in its final 73 games, including a 15-13 mark in September.
 This improvement was driven principally by the performance of the team's offense, which scored nearly a full run per game more after the All-Star break (4.77) than before (3.82).
-Notably, this improvement also corresponded with a reduction in the average age of the team's roster from Opening Day (28.67) to August 31 (27.03).
-The promotions of Jorge Alfaro, J.P.
-Crawford, Rhys Hoskins and Nick Williams and the emergence of Luis García and Adam Morgan in the bullpen contributed to the overall second-half improvement.
+This improvement also corresponded with a reduction in the average age of the team's roster from Opening Day (28.67) to August 31 (27.03).

 Before joining the Phillies, Matt spent four years (2012-15) as assistant GM of the Los Angeles Angels under GM Jerry Dipoto.
 During his tenure with the Angels, the club won the American League West Division title in 2014 and averaged 87 wins per season.
 Prior to his time with Los Angeles, Matt worked under Andy MacPhail as director of baseball operations for the Baltimore Orioles for four years (2008-11), where he assisted in scouting, player development, contract negotiations and the construction and management of the 40-man roster.
 While in Baltimore, MacPhail and Klentak acquired players who would play significant roles in helping the club reach the postseason in 2012, 2014 and 2016.